Ryzler/Offline-Data-Transfer-Manager/README.md

 Take the following scenario for example:

 Transfering multiple files from different directories to C: from External drive.
 Files all transfering at the same time share the transfer speed capabilities of the HDDs (C: and External), The USB Port/s and even the cable.
-At the same time I am archiving files to an ISO on the external drive and installing someftware from C: to C:
+At the same time I am archiving files to an ISO on the external drive and installing software from C: to C:

 I want a program that will assign ques for all of these tasks.